nzmksk/bs-hr-genie-server/README.md

 ### POST /login

-This endpoint is used for user authentication and obtaining an access token.
+This endpoint is used for user authentication and obtaining access and refresh tokens. **Access token will be send in JSON format** while the **refresh token is sent as a cookie**.

 **Request**\
 The request should include the following parameters in the request body: